Flush toilet: Siphon-flush mechanism

 This system, invented by Albert Giblin and common in the UK, uses a storage tank similar to that used in the flapper-flush-valve system above.
 This flush valve system is sometimes referred to as a valveless system, since no valve as such is required.

 The siphon is formed of a vertical pipe that links the flush pipe to a domed chamber inside the cistern.
 A perforated disc, covered by a flexible plate or flap, is fitted inside this chamber and is joined by a rod to the flush lever.

 Pressing the lever raises the disc, forces water over the top of the siphon into the vertical pipe, and starts the siphonic flow.
 Water flows through the perforated disc past the flap until the cistern is empty, at which point air enters the siphon and the flush stops.

 The advantage of a siphon over the flush valve is that it has no sealing washers that can wear out and cause leaks, whereas other valve types - flapper, drop valve do leak, invariably after a couple of years of use and they have reduced water savings due to the valves not being maintained in practice.
 The siphon membrane will require occasional replacement.

 Until 1 January 2001, the use of siphon-type cisterns was mandatory in the UK but after that date the regulations additionally allowed pressure flushing cisterns and pressure flushing valves (though the latter remained forbidden in houses).
 Siphons can sometimes be more difficult to operate than a "flapper"-based flush valve because moving the lever requires more torque than a flapper system.
 This additional torque is required because a certain amount of water must be lifted up into the siphon passageway in order to initiate the siphon action in the tank.
-Splitting or jamming of the flexible flap covering the perforated disc can cause the cistern to go out of order.
+Splitting or jamming of the flexible flap covering the perforated disc can cause the cistern to stop working.

 Dual-flush versions of the siphon cistern provide a shorter flush option by allowing air into the siphon to stop the siphon action before the tank is empty.

 The siphon system can also be combined with an air box to allow multiple siphons to be installed in a single trough cistern.